Follow our best practices and use the checklist to prepare for the post-election period.

 - Watching the opening and processing of absentee ballots.

-• filing or responding to court cases, including appeals, concerning campaign finance or election law requirements or other law or regulation governing political committee activity or ballot status (spending includes legal fees, filing fees and other costs)
+• filing or responding to court cases, including appeals, concerning campaign finance or election law requirements or other law or regulation governing political committee activity or ballot status (spending includes legal fees, filing fees and other costs) - payment of rent and outstanding utility bills within 30 days of Election Day

-• reasonable moving expenses related to closing the campaign office
+- reasonable moving expenses related to closing the campaign office

-• a single post-election event for staff, volunteers, and/or supporters held within 30 days of the certification of the election results (this is an exception to Rule 9-02(c)(i), which states the event should be within 30 days of the Election Day, due to the extended time period required to certify election results.)
+- a single post-election event for staff, volunteers, and/or supporters held within 30 days of the certification of the election results (this is an exception to Rule 9-02(c)(i), which states the event should be within 30 days of the Election Day, due to the extended time period required to certify election results.)

-• reasonable expenditures for staff, consultants, and legal fees for responding to the CFB during the post-election audit process, and associated with defending against a claim for penalties or public funds repayment prior to issuance of the final audit
+• an event held on election night is not a post-election event and counts against the applicable spending limit - reasonable expenditures for staff, consultants, and legal fees for responding to the CFB during the post-election audit process, and associated with defending against a claim for penalties or public funds repayment prior to issuance of the final audit

-• payment of taxes and other reasonable expenses for compliance with applicable tax laws
+- Payment of taxes and other reasonable expenses for compliance with applicable tax laws

-• payment of interest on loans
+- Payment of interest on loans

-• thank you notes to contributors, campaign volunteers, and staff
+- One-time printing and distribution of "thank you" notes to contributors, campaign volunteers, and staff

-• a holiday card mailing to contributors, campaign volunteers, and staff
+- One-time printing and distribution of a holiday card mailing to contributors, campaign volunteers, and staff

 You must maintain contemporaneous, detailed documentation of post-election expenditures and submit these documents to the CFB with your post-election disclosure statements.